 Every River Parkway Project must meet at least two of the five statutory conditions.
-Address each of the questions listed under the conditions that apply to your River Parkway Project.
-For Acquisitions, please answer the additional questions at the end of this section.
+Answer each of the questions listed under the two statutory conditions that apply to your River Parkway Project, as indicated on Appendix M. For Acquisitions, please answer the additional questions at the end of this section.